top of page

 2013-17.

+In parallel to our work in France, in 2015 we began to develop projects in the UK.
+Bristol based art therapist Sarah Robinson began with a year long art therapy group for unaccompanied teenagers (including several with whom we had worked in the large Calais camp), and followed on from a pilot project with teenagers and with women.
 In 2018, we delivered a pilot art therapy group for unaccompanied teenagers in Ealing, London, funded with a grant from Trust for London, co-led by art therapists Emily Hollingsbee and Katie Miller.
 A further pilot project took place in Belfast led by art therapist Jayne McConkey.

-We launched our new Photography Project in Bristol in 2019 and also took part in the ACAMH conference, with trustees Dr Ravi Kohli, Dr Kathryn Cronin and Bobby Lloyd contributing their expertise as keynote speakers.
+We launched our new Photography Project in Bristol in 2019 and also took part in the ACAMH conference, with trustees Dr Ravi Kohli, Dr Kathryn Cronin and CEO Bobby Lloyd contributing their expertise as keynote speakers.
 We were also invited to take a leading role in the art workshops of Drawing Together Project, a 4 year research project which is asking the question: 'How do young refugees rebuild their everyday life in Finland, Norway and Scotland?'

 2020-21.

 In early 2020 we continued our fortnightly delivery in Calais and extended our work to include training sessions in Paris at Le Cedre, Secours Catholique.
-However, in mid March, when the Covid19 pandemic reached the UK and the first lockdown took place, the Art Refuge team was however no longer able to travel to deliver our work in France.
+However, in mid March, when the Covid19 pandemic reached the UK and the first lockdown took place, the Art Refuge team was no longer able to travel to deliver our work in France.
 Our skills and experience in crisis support soon proved valuable to our team, our partners and others delivering frontline services in the UK and further afield.

-In Kent, on the other side of the English Channel from Calais, we made new connections with Kent Refugee Action Network (KRAN) and welcomed artist Aida Silvestri into our team.
+In Kent, on the other side of the English Channel from Calais, we made new connections with Kent Refugee Action Network (KRAN) and welcomed Eritrean artist/photographer Aida Silvestri into our team.
 We began tentative work in the Napier Army Barracks and then moved our project online to Thursday Art Support Group, largely for men dispersed to hotels across England.
+Our Photography Project in Bristol continued in partnership with Creative Youth Network continued until early summer 2020, while we gradually shifted our focus to support foster-carers and others providing support to the young people themselves through our project Routes/Here.

 CONTACT US.